 Out of the next 20 university sites, I found that had links to similar scholarship sites, 19 out of 20 had DoFollow links for every single scholarship link.

-That’s a whopping 95% rate of followable links, and a somewhat conclusive result showing that scholarship link campaigns in 2020 will still yield relevant backlinks.
+That’s a whopping 95% rate of followable links, and a somewhat conclusive result showing that scholarship link campaigns will still yield relevant backlinks.

 Can You Get Links From Reputable Universities & Colleges?